Spider-Man (2000 video game): Development

 The game was announced on December 2, 1998.
 Spider-Man uses the same game engine as Tony Hawk's Pro Skater.
 Spider-Man was a hidden character in Tony Hawk's Pro Skater 2, and a reference is made to this during gameplay.
 The PlayStation, Dreamcast, and Windows versions have pre-rendered cutscenes, whereas the Nintendo 64 version shows captioned freeze-frames done in the style of a comic book and with fewer voice clips, due to that console's technical limitations for cutscenes.

-The Lizard was meant to appear in the final cutscene but was not included in the final version of the game's cutscene.
-The earliest footage of the game was found in a German demo disc entitled PlayDemo Vol. 17, and featured some drastic changes from the final product.
-These include a different opening sequence, different (most likely placeholder) voices, different music, and an entirely different model for Scorpion and an entirely different Rhino boss stage, as well as a sewer level not found in the final game.
+According to lead designer Chad Findley, the Lizard was meant to be a boss in the final sewer level, and Spider-Man would have fought Venom (who had kidnapped his wife Mary Jane) atop the Brooklyn Bridge.
+Due to time constraints, both of these ideas were scrapped.
+The earliest footage of the game was found in the German demo disc "PlayDemo Vol. 17", which featured various changes such as a different opening sequence, placeholder voice performances, an unused model for Scorpion that more resembles his classic comic appearance as opposed to his more recent design from Spider-Man: The Animated Series in the final game (having been changed to help him be more visible according to Findley), an entirely different Rhino boss stage, as well as a sewer level not found in the final game.

 Audio

-Some of the voice actors from both Spider-Man and Spider-Man Unlimited cartoons reprise their respective roles.
-For instance, Rino Romano reprises his role as Spider-Man/Peter Parker from Spider-Man Unlimited, Jennifer Hale reprises her roles as both Black Cat from the 1994 Spider-Man cartoon and Mary Jane Watson from Spider-Man Unlimited.
+Some of the voice actors from both Spider-Man: The Animated Series and Spider-Man Unlimited cartoons reprise their respective roles.
+For instance, Rino Romano reprises his role as Spider-Man/Peter Parker from Spider-Man Unlimited as well as voicing Bank Thug #1, Jennifer Hale reprises her roles as both Black Cat from the 1994 Spider-Man cartoon and Mary Jane Watson from Spider-Man Unlimited.
 Efrem Zimbalist Jr. reprises his role as Doctor Octopus from the 1994 Spider-Man TV series.
 The main song is a remix of the 1960s Spider-Man cartoon theme by the UK electronic music group Apollo 440.
 Stan Lee narrates key parts of the story.
-Daran Norris voices Venom/Eddie Brock, Mysterio, Scorpion, Punisher, Human Torch and Captain America, while Dee Bradley Baker voices Carnage, J. Jonah Jameson, the Lizard, Daredevil and Rhino.
-Chad Findley, lead designer of the game, is uncredited as voice director.
+Daran Norris voices Venom/Eddie Brock, Mysterio, Scorpion, Punisher, Human Torch and Captain America while Dee Bradley Baker voices Carnage, J. Jonah Jameson, Lizard, Daredevil, and Rhino.
+Christopher Corey Smith voices Microchip, Hostage, Police Pilot, and Sniper.
+Chad Findley, lead designer of the game, voices Bank Thug #1, Eagle-One Pilot, and Security Guard.